se4ai/se4ai.github.io/docs/heuristics.md

 <img width=400 align=right src="https://divergentmba.files.wordpress.com/2010/04/knowledge-funnel-762867.png">

 - Your words are most useful when they let me cut my code
    - yes, this is all "just reinforcement learning" and "just bayesian parameter optimization" and "just search-based SE" and "just optimzation"
    - but the devil is in the detail. if we lean in to how to write wokrable systems for all the above then

 - Beliefs are sticky things
    - hang around much longer than they should
    - need to always be revising

 - The technology that will most improve data science is.. science
-      - Science =
+   - Science = a cache of concepts curated by a community, doing each other the courtesy of (re)checking and improving each other's ideas.
    - Most data science is not science

 - Not general models, but general methods for local models.

 - Tom (Zimmermann)'s first law: data has answers, for the questions you aren't asking (yet)

 - Tom's second law:
    - projects mature from "many one-off" queries to a "just a few repeated"  ones

 - Tim's first law: ask a lot of questions, expect a few answers